Life Insurance for Non US Residents & Foreign Nationals

 - Must complete insurance application in the U.S.

 - Must take medical exam in the U.S. (Medical records may be retrieved from your home country in most cases, but it’s helpful if you can bring them.)

 - Must still be in the U.S. when the policy is approved and mailed to you.
 The policy must be mailed to a U.S. address in the same state where you applied.

-- You must have some sort of ties to the U.S., such as family here or business.
+- You must have some sort of ties to the U.S., such as owing property or business here.
 You generally can’t just take a “vacation” to the U.S. to buy life insurance.

 Being present for the application and medical exam is a must.
 Most insurance companies require you to purchase a minimum of $250,000 of coverage, but all policy options are available to you, including term life insurance, universal life, or whole life insurance.